 During the representation, it should be noted that dots and cross are represented as electrons whereas a simple circle represents energy shells named K, L, M, N. When one circle overlaps The other it means sharing of electrons takes place.

-These kind of structures can also be represented by drawing a simple straight line between two different or similar atoms.
+These kinds of structures can also be represented by drawing a simple straight line between two different or similar atoms.

 Straight line represents the type of Bond. if it is one straight line, it means a single bond, if it is two or 3 it means there is a double and triple covalent Bond.